equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 - matplotlib - Basic plotting library, basically the same as the matlab one there are others out there but most are just fancy wrappers for this

+- numpy - Numerical Python, more to follow

+- scipy - Scientific Python, more to follow

+- itertools - A bunch of very useful tools for more advanced iteration

 These libraries can be included using the `import` keyword, as you've probably seen further up.
 You can also import libraries as a separate keyword in case you're too lazy to type out the full library name each time.
 For instance the numpy library is regularly imported as np.

 ```